codegram/full-stack-fest-speaker-guidelines/talk-duration-and-format.md

 ### Recording

-All the talks will be recorded and published for free at your [YouTube channel](https://www.youtube.com/channel/UCwoOpKfkyCQHW562hXXQAGg/playlists) shortly after the conference \(a couple or weeks or so\).
+All the talks will be recorded and published for free under a Creative Commons license at our [YouTube channel](https://www.youtube.com/channel/UCwoOpKfkyCQHW562hXXQAGg/playlists) shortly after the conference \(a couple or weeks or so\).